Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Content

-One relic of 16+ planned, with placeholder image and sound.
+Two relics of 16+ planned, with placeholder image and sound.

 # Current State